-Maine’s Finnish immigrants settled in the Mid-coast region, in Oxford county, and in Piscataquis county, establishing homes, farms, and communities in towns including Waldoboro, Friendship, Thomaston, Rockland, South Paris, and Monson.
-Like most immigrants, they came seeking a better life, and despite some hardships in their new homeland, they found it.
+Maine’s Finnish immigrants settled in the Mid-coast region, in Oxford county, and in Piscataquis county, establishing homes, farms and communities in towns including Waldoboro, Friendship, Thomaston, Rockland, South Paris and Monson.
+Learn more about Maine's Finnish community at museums and events:

-- The Finnish Heritage House, in South Thomaston, has a small museum with exhibits, a weekly bake sale, classes and lessons in kantele (Finnish lap harp) and the Finnish language.
-It also hosts an annual Finn Fling celebration with Finnish food, live music, and other activities.
+- At the Finnish Heritage House in South Thomaston, you'll find a small museum with exhibits, a weekly bake sale, and classes on kantele (Finnish lap harp) and the Finnish language.
+You can also participate in the Finn Fling in September, featuring Finnish food, live music and other activities.

-- The Finnish American Heritage Society of Maine, in West Paris, is located in the former Maple House, a boarding house for immigrant Finnish men.
-Visit the second-floor museum, library, archives, and a gift shop.
+- You'll find a small museum, library archives and a gift shop at the Finnish American Heritage Society of Maine, in West Paris.
+The society is located in the former Maple House, a boarding house for immigrant Finnish men.

-- Seek out a performance by The Maine Kanteles, a musical group formed in 2000 in South Paris, or a kantele-making workshop by Kantele Laulu.
+- Listen to a performance by The Maine Kanteles, a musical group formed in 2000 in South Paris, or learn how to make a kantele at Kantele Laulu in Cumberland.

-- Step out in Monson, home to the Monson Historical Society, which has information on the region’s Finnish heritage, and the Finnish Farmers Club, which has held Finn dances since 1935.
+- In Monson, visit the Monson Historical Society, which has information on the region’s Finnish heritage, and the Finnish Farmers Club, which has held Finn dances since 1935.